Ad Fraud on Facebook

 The majority of click fraud on Facebook comes in the form of fake clicks or invalid clicks.
 These are most likely to be clicks from:

-• Non-interested parties, such as people just browsing or accidental clicking of your ad.
+such as people browsing or accidentally clicking your ad

 Often genuine adverts are aimed at defrauding potential customers.
 They usually feature products like cryptocurrency, health products or sign ups for fake diet programs.